matthewg42/winda/README.md

     winda.exe speed --increment 5 --file P1506*.CSV
     winda.exe speed --date 150601
     winda.exe speed --range 20-40 --increment 0.25 --from 150601 --to 150701

+### Command: export

+#### Syntax

+    winda.exe export <filter> file.csv

+#### Description

+Dump data from the database into a specified file.
+If the file already exists, a prompt for confirmation will be displayed.

+#### Command Arguments

+This command takes one or more filter arguments, and the name of the CSV file to write to.

+#### Example

+    winda.exe export --all dump.csv

 ### Command: reset